performancecopilot/parfait/PARFAIT.1.md

 resources of the _parfait-agent.jar_ file.

-Configuration files must be in the JSON format - refer to the [CONFIGURATION][CONFIGURATION] section below for details of the file format.
+Configuration files must be in the JSON format - refer to the CONFIGURATION section below for details of the file format.

 There are two forms of instrumentation available from the `parfait` script - direct instrumentation (agent mode) or via a JMX server (proxy mode).

-See the [EXAMPLES][EXAMPLES] section below for an example invocation for each mode.
+See the EXAMPLES section below for a sample invocation for both modes.

 ## OPTIONS